Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 and

-Note that in \cite{Pelaez:2016tgi}, since we only considered FDRs without projecting them in partial waves, we took these sum rules as additional constraints for our fits.
-Since here we are also considering partial-wave dispersion relations, these are no longer needed as constraints and we will see they are well satisfied.
+Note that in \cite{Pelaez:2016tgi}, as long as we only considered FDRs, which are not projected in partial waves, we took these sum rules as additional constraints for our partial-wave fits.
+Since here we are also considering partial-wave dispersion relations, these are no longer needed as constraints and we will see they are still well satisfied.